-Like many cities (in London they call them ‘Boris bikes’ as the initiative was started by the mayor, Boris Johnson), Austin has bike stations where you can hire a bike for short distances around the centre of the city.
-To do so, you insert your credit card into the machine, it takes off $8 per bike for the full day and as long as you dock it every 30 mins (to avoid people not returning them through out the day I suppose) you will not incur any other charges (unless you crash into the lake).
+Like many cities (in London they call them ‘Boris bikes’ as the initiative was started by the ex-mayor, Boris Johnson), Austin has bike stations where you can hire a bike for short distance around the centre of the city.
+To do so, you insert your credit card into the machine, it takes off $12 per bike for 24 hours and as long as you dock it every 60 mins (to avoid people not returning them throughout the day I suppose) you will not incur any other charges (unless you crash into the lake).

 10. Stay in an Airstream

-We found three on AirBnb (a rental website – if you book through us here you can get £14 off your first stay, and we get credit too).
+We found three on Airbnb (a rental website – if you book through us here you can get money off your first stay, and we get credit too).
 We stayed with Alexandria in East Austin near 11th Street.
 The airstream sits in her back garden and you have access to your own bathroom, which is attached to the house.
-It was cosy and just what we needed to end our stay in Awesome Austin!
+It was cosy and just what we needed to end our stay in awesome Austin!